• Play the sound file

 What is beyond discomfort?
 Pain, I guess.
 So before proceeding with Radio Derb, you may want to take a couple of Ibuprofen.

 This is not, of course, really a joke, unless a very dark one.
 That my rather commonplace opinions, thoughtfully expressed, should be regarded as beyond the pale of civilized discourse by the President of a respectable college, shows how far our society has drifted into the darkness of totalitarian thought control.
 I fear we are doomed.
-Someone should write a book about it.
+Someone should write We Are Doomed.

 02 — Antonin Scalia, RIP.
 Headliner of the week was the sudden and entirely unexpected death of Antonin Scalia, who had been a Justice on the United States Supreme Court since appointed thither by President Reagan thirty years ago.